9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 benefit, it allows you to define your own numeric types and make them first-class citizens in Haskell.

-Let\'s begin our discussion of the type classes surrounding numeric types with an examination of the types themselves. [*Table 6.1,
+Let's begin our discussion of the type classes surrounding numeric types with an examination of the types themselves. [*Table 6.1, "Selected Numeric Types"*]{.spurious-link target="Table%C2%A06.1.%C2%A0Selected Numeric Types"} describes the most commonly-used numeric types in Haskell.
-\"Selected Numeric Types\"*]{.spurious-link
-target="Table%C2%A06.1.%C2%A0Selected Numeric Types"} describes the most commonly-used numeric types in Haskell.
 Note that there are also many more numeric types available for specific purposes such as interfacing